DYZhang117/2021Fall_finals/README.md

 ## Variables
 1. The number of dryers and washing machines (input fixed values).
 2. The number of people doing laundry each day (take 5-10% of the rental unit).
-3. The time to wait for the user to take out the clothes each time the washing machine or dryer finishes its work (0 min<time<15 mins).
+3. The interval between the user putting clothes from the washing machine to the dryer (0 min<time<15 mins).
 4. Each washing time of the washing machine (25 mins<time<70 mins).
 Each working time of the dryer (35 mins<time<140 mins).
 5. The washing frequency of each unit.